alastairgarner/Masters_Thesis/thesis.md

 ![**Figure title.**(**G**) The proportion of overlap for classified rolling behaviours, by pipeline, against ground truth scoring for C-bending, rolling or both (roll & C-bend combined). (**E**) The average duration of false positive rolls scored per larvae for each of the pipelines, as compared against ground truth scoring for rolling or escape behaviour generally (roll & C-bend combined).](./thesis_aim1_5.svg){#fig:A1_5}

 ***

-## Notes

-Despite frugal scoring of rolling behaviour, Salam

-Something about JB being more punctate in labelling - less of a tendency to merge consecutive behaviours.

-Interestingly, this is less true for the Salam pipeline, suggesting that some of the features used to score rolling in the JB and JAABA pipelines are not captured by Salam.

-There is disparity in the features/metrics used to score like-named behaviours across pipelines.
-Those that indicate onset of behaviour are seemingly shared, but given the magnitude in difference between the pipelines, some features are not common

-Discuss subjective nature of behaviour annotation

-***

 # Discussion

-***

-**Aim 1:** Identify novel premotor interneuron populations implicated in the performance of nocifensive behaviours in *Drosophila melanogaster* larva.

-**Hypothesis I:** Manipulation of premotor neuron populations necessary for noficensive behaviour will perturb performance of said behaviour.
-These affects should be quantifiable with metrics describing rolling behaviour as well as posture.

-**Hypothesis II:** Established behavioural quantification methods of different design may show discrepancies in scoring nocifensive behaviours.
-Genotypes presenting robust phenotypic changes should be detectable regardless of the quantitative method used.

-​

-**Aim 2:** Characterise the relationship between anatomical connectivity and locomotor involvement across different premotor interneuron populations.

-**Hypothesis I:** Manipulation of premotor neurons implicated in nocifensive behaviours will also disrupt basal locomotion.
-These affects should be quantifiable with metrics describing crawling and turning behaviours.

-**Hypothesis II:** Premotor populations that innervate similar motor neuron cohorts, with the same sign of neurotransmission (excitatory/inhibitory), will be necessary for the performance of similar locomotor patterns.

-***

 The overall objective of this study was to identify and characterise novel interneuron components involved in performance of nocifensive behaviours.
 By employing an optogenetic approach we were able to describe 4 groups of neurons that affected similar changes on the presentation of escape behaviours.
 Of these, we characterised neurons *4232* and *1816*